 Under existing law, any Atlantic City casino authorized to offer a game can offer the same game online, in so long as it possesses an iGaming license.
 Borgata, Caesars casinos, Golden Nugget, Resorts, and Tropicana already have an online gambling license, with yet to be opened casinos Hard Rock Casino and Ocean Resort Casino expected to launch their own legal operations in summer 2018.

-It follows that existing online gambling sites should be expanded to include sports betting shortly after brick & mortar casinos launch their operations.
+It follows that existing online gambling sites will be expanded to include sports betting shortly after brick & mortar casinos launch their operations.
 The racetracks as well will be licensed to launch online betting operations, though they lack the head-start in digital infrastructure that the casinos enjoy.

 Will there be mobile sports betting apps?

 Since the legislation will allow it and the medium has been proven in other markets, there’s little-to-no reason to suspect New Jersey books wouldn’t capitalize on this opportunity, although it’s far from a guarantee that the apps will be immediately available as soon as the industry shortly launches.
 Final licensing requirements and stipulations are still being determined.

 Who will be eligible to place sports bets in New Jersey?

 Anyone 21 years of age or older can place a sports betting wager at an Atlantic City casino.
 Same goes for online with the additional conditions that players must first successfully register an online sportsbook account prior to betting, and be physically located in the state of NJ when they place a wager.

 It is presumed that players who already have an online gambling account for a site will not have to repeat the registration process if the site merely expands to offer sports betting.